 September looks the best bet right now, but bear in mind that Apple hasn't yet settled into a regular launch pattern, having released only two generations - and there was more than a year between the original Apple Watch (April 2015) and the second one (Sept 2016).
 It's possible we could be waiting until 2018.

 Would this be a disappointment?
 Perhaps.
 Although we don't suppose most people update their watches on a yearly basis or anything like it.

-However, there is also a rumour that Apple could release a Series 2 'S' sooner than that.
-The new S version would add extra storage options to the current Apple Watch Series 2 line-up, which has 8GB of storage, but most of that is given to the operating system, leaving just 2GB for photos and 75MB for music.
-With Apple's focus on music and images we think it's a logical step for them to offer more storage for this.
-We'd also like to see storage for apps - more on this below.
+There is a separate rumour that Apple is planning to release a Series 2 'S' in the near term.
+This would add extra storage options to the current Series 2 line-up, which has 8GB of storage, but after the operating system is taken into account has just 2GB for photos and 75MB for music.

 How much will the Apple Watch 3 cost?

-There is also the possibility that there will be the option of an even more expensive Apple Watch with cellular/mobile capabilities.
-We can see Apple introducing this technology at the top of the line with a price to match.
+There is also a possibility that Apple will start to offer an even more expensive model with cellular/mobile capabilities.
+We can see Apple introducing this technology at the top of the line, with a price to match.
 See below for more information about an Apple Watch with cellular capabilities.

 So, will the design of the new Apple Watch change much from what it is currently?